 by Jose Saramago

-I’m a sucker for really long lists—for example, the page-long exploration of gravestones presented to Jose in the cemetery when he visits.
+I’m a sucker for shaggy dog lists—for example, the page-long exploration of gravestones presented to Jose in the cemetery when he visits.
 Great book, probably not as good as The Gospel According to Jesus Christ.
 Somehow Jose (the narrator) comes across as both ignorant and canny, relatable and pretentious; Jose (the character) is pathetic but very likeable.
-The writing is so good you don’t even notice the lack of punctuation, or that we’re told only one character’s proper name.
+As you’d expect with Saramago, the prose is so good you don’t even notice the lack of punctuation.

 Sea People